tldr-pages/tldr/pages/linux/toolbox-rm.md

 `toolbox rm --all`

-- Force the removal of running and paused `toolbox` containers:
+- Force the removal of all currently active `toolbox` containers:

 `toolbox rm --force`